• Skip to main content

 Setting up this toddler process art activity:

-I placed large sheets of paper on our Simplay3 Activity Table along with shallow containers of washable tempera paint.
+I placed large sheets of paper on the table along with shallow containers of washable tempera paint.
 (I actually squirted 2 different colors in each container as an extra color mixing activity.)

-I placed a spool in each container of paint and invited our toddlers to explore stamping the spools with paint onto the paper.
+I then added a spool in each container of paint and invited our toddlers to explore stamping the spools with paint onto the paper.

 How to Put Together a Toddler Process Art Activity Using Spools